New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Data

 \section{Data}

 This work aims to update and improve the host-galaxy characterization for CDF-S XT1 and XT2 using newly available {\it JWST} data in conjunction with archival data products and, by extension, refine the properties of the transients themselves.
-Below, we explain the photometric and spectroscopic data used in this work.
+Below, we explain the photometric and spectroscopic data used in this work\footnote{The data used in this work is available in the next link: \href{https://zenodo.org/records/14844380}{https://zenodo.org/records/14844380}.}.